diiq/blog/_writing/npm.markdown

 As often happens, though, the mean does not tell the whole story.
 Almost half of all packages have no dependencies at all --- which is a good thing! --- but all those zeros dramatically drop the average of the packages that *do* have dependencies.

-If we charted of the number of packages with each dependency tree depth greaterh than zero, then based on the idealized registry I imagined above, here's what I'd hope to see:
+If we charted of the number of packages with each dependency tree depth greater than zero, then based on the idealized registry I imagined above, here's what I'd hope to see:

 **Imagined:**